Edited By : Renée Deveney

 Some patients have also reported loose skin after taking Ozempic.
 This is a common side effect of rapid weight loss.

-Ozempic’s packaging also warns of more serious potential side effects such as pancreatitis, changes in vision, acute kidney injury and the possibility of developing thyroid tumors.
-Other serious potential Ozempic side effects patients have reported include persistent vomiting, gastroparesis and other severe gastrointestinal issues.
+Ozempic’s packaging also warns of more potentially severe side effects such as pancreatitis, changes in vision, kidney failure and the possibility of developing thyroid tumors.
+Other potential severe Ozempic side effects patients have reported include serious allergic reactions and gallbladder issues.

 three icons representing filing a lawsuit